ejnnr/ejnnr.github.io/content/home/tags.md

 weight: 120

 title: Topics
-subtitle: Recurring themes in my blog posts, papers and projects
+subtitle: Recurring themes in my blog posts and papers

 content:
 # Choose the taxonomy from `config.toml` to display (e.g. tags, categories)